 This event is supported by Arts Council England as part of our year-round Northern Lights Writers’ Programme.

 CIT’s popular writers’ conference returns for its sixth incarnation featuring a mix of talks, masterclasses, panel discussions, practical sessions and drop-in advice for writers.
-With guests including Mslexia Magazine, New Writing North and many more to be announced.
+This year’s keynote is delivered by award-winning author Jane Rogers (Mr Wroe’s Virgins) with special guests including Route Publishing, The Society of Authors, New Writing North, David Gaffney, Lisa Holdsworth, literary agent Louise Lamont and many more.

 10.30 - registration

 11:00 - 11:40 - Panel Discussion: Diversity in Publishing

 Join authors Sheena Kalayil (The Wild Wind), Peter Kalu (Silent Star) and Anita Sethi (Common People) in this discussion on representation of writers of colour within the publishing industry.
 Recent reports show that progress is needed in the industry to create more opportunities for writers and industry staff from diverse backgrounds.
 The panel explore the issue and its wider impact on culture.

 11:45 - 12:45 - Keynote speech with Jane Rogers: The Writer As Time-Traveller